gorda/istio.io/content/en/docs/tasks/traffic-management/egress/egress-gateway-tls-origination/index.md

 Only then can you configure the external traffic to go through the egress gateway which will perform TLS origination.

-### Generate client and server certificates and keys
+### Generate client and server certificates and keys{#generate-client-and-server-certificates-and-keys}

 1. Clone the <https://github.com/nicholasjackson/mtls-go-example> repository: